LeslieAine/dataengineering-ecommerce-sales-project/README.md

 I had to create roles to allow Athena, Lambda, and Glue interact with the data in the S3 bucket.

 Create and run a crawler on the raw data in the S3 bucket and create a database in AWS Glue to store the raw csv files.
+Another crawler was created to create a table for the cleaned transformed data.

 An ETL job is run in Glue to automate the process when future data is added to the databases.

+Joining the 4 tables was hard to do under glue jobs and therefore i relied on Athena SQL using JOIN to join the 4 tables into one for easy analysis.
+This transformed table was then transformed to parquet using Spark.

 Quicksight is used to create a dashboard to easily view the analysis made for the ecommerce shop.

 Apache Spark is later used on the collected data for Machine Learning to predict expected sales in the future.